 - The Provost’s Dissertation Fellowship is awarded in the form of a Graduate Assistantship.
-Once awarded, fellows must comply with the requirements of the GSU Graduate Assistantship Policy.
+Once awarded, fellows must comply with the requirements of the Georgia State University Graduate Assistantship Policy.

-- Fellows who are international students must be eligible to work as GSU Graduate Assistants.
+- Fellows who are international students must be eligible to work as Georgia State Graduate Assistants.

 Applicants are evaluated based on the feasibility of their monthly plan, their recommendation form, and their scholarly accomplishments.